vkbo/novelWriter/docs/source/int_introduction.rst

    tabs and line breaks.
 The tab stop width can be specified in :guilabel:`Preferences`.

 The main window does not have a toolbar like many other applications do.
 This reduces clutter, and since the documents are formatted with style tags, is more or less redundant.
-However, all formatting features supported are available through convenient keyboard shortcuts.
-They are also available in the main menu so you don't have to look up formatting codes every time you need them, before you've memorised them.
+However, most formatting features supported are available through convenient keyboard shortcuts.
+They are also available in the main menu so you don't have to look up formatting codes every time you need them.
 A full list of shortcuts can be found in the :ref:`a_kb` section.

 In addition, novelWriter has a :guilabel:`Focus Mode` where all the user interface elements other than the document editor itself are hidden away.